Trump attends Al Smith charity dinner with his wife, Melania, while Harris appears virtually

 Trump is being joined at the dinner by his wife, Melania, who has been an infrequent presence on the campaign trail.

 The dais includes a mix of Trump allies and foes.
-Also sitting onstage is New York Attorney General Letitia James, who brought a successful civil fraud case against him and his business.
-New York's embattled mayor, Eric Adams, other top city officials, business leaders and sports and media personalities are also in attendance.
+Joining him onstage is New York Attorney General Letitia James, who brought a successful civil fraud case against Trump and his business.
+New York's embattled mayor, Eric Adams and other top city officials, as well as business leaders and sports and media personalities, are also in attendance.
 Adams was charged last month with accepting illegal campaign contributions and lavish overseas trips from Turkish officials and businesspeople.
 Former New York Mayor Bill de Blasio was booed when he was announced.

-Two members of Trump's transition team — Robert F. Kennedy, who is attending with his wife, Cheryl Hines, and Howard Lutnick, the CEO of Cantor Fitzgerald — are also onstage.
+Robert F. Kennedy Jr., who endorsed Trump after dropping his bid for the Democratic presidential nomination, is attending with his wife, Cheryl Hines.
+New York magazine placed one of its star correspondents on leave after she acknowledged having a personal relationship with a former reporting subject who several media outlets have identified as Kennedy.

-The dinner is being emceed by comedian Jim Gaffigan, who has a history of criticizing Trump.
+The dinner is being emceed by comedian Jim Gaffigan, who plays Democratic vice presidential nominee Tim Walz on “Saturday Night Live.”
+Gaffigan has a history of criticizing Trump.

 In 2020, he wrote on X, then known as Twitter: "We need to wake up.
 We need to call trump the con man and thief that he is."